 - A detailed inspection

 - Liquid treatment where necessary

 - Removal of crawl space debris

-- Install our polyethylene vapor barriers that are custom-fit to your crawl space to keep moisture levels low
+- Installation of polyethylene vapor barriers that are custom-fit to your crawl space to keep moisture levels low

-- Install our patented temp air vents or flood vents that open and close according to outside temperatures, which promotes healthy air circulation within your crawl space
+- Installation of patented temp air vents or flood vents that open and close according to outside temperatures, which promote healthy air circulation within your crawl space

-- Check condition of crawl access door and replace if necessary
+- Checking the condition of crawl space access door and replacement if necessary

 Whether or not you choose to partner with Western to keep your crawl space dry, consider addressing these concerns with the help of a hired professional.
 Armed with the right tools and proper knowledge, an expert can help keep your home free of pests, mold, and all of the consequences of moisture – from you and your family’s health to the structural foundation of your home.